Vaibhav-chandak/Hostel-Management-System/README.md

 # Hostel-Management-System
-This is a college project named, hostel management system created in C language.
+This project named, hostel management system is created in C language.
 It is a console based application which has different options to add, remove. update, view, search and modify deatils of student, staff and logbook.
 It uses concept of file handling to store data in .DAT file which make the read and write faster.
 Only authorised person, who have login ID and password can access the software.